Commencement at Central Connecticut State University: Order of Exercises

 The ceremony is declared "open" by the president of CCSU's faculty senate.
 This is followed by the national anthem, sung by the CCSU University Singers.
 Other preliminaries have included an invocation by a member of the campus ministry, greetings from state officials, and brief remarks from the president of the CCSU Alumni Association.
 Greetings are also presented by students representing the graduands and by a representative of the Board of Regents of the state university system.

 This is followed by a commencement address by a previously announced speaker, the singing of the Alma Mater, and the conferral of degrees.
-At Hartford commencements, a pair of announcers (often including professor Gil Gigliotti) read the names of each graduate present at the ceremony, after which the event ends with the drop of hundreds of balloons from the ceiling of the XL Center.
+At Hartford commencements, a pair of announcers (often including professor Gil Gigliotti) read the names of each graduate present at the ceremony, after which the event ends with the drop of hundreds of balloons from the ceiling of the PeoplesBank Arena.
 In 2018 a ceremonial recession, led by the university's athletic mascot, was added to the event.

-CCSU's Wind Symphony provides processional and incidental music before and during the ceremony., Both the Wind Symphony and University Singers perform under the direction of professors from CCSU's Department of Music.
+CCSU's Wind Symphony provides processional and incidental music before and during the ceremony.
+Both the Wind Symphony and University Singers perform under the direction of professors from CCSU's Department of Music.

 The procession includes the University Mace (usually borne by the president of CCSU's faculty senate) and occasionally the University Staff.
 Peter J. Vernesoni, a CCSU graduate and professor from 1971 to 2003, designed and carved both of these artifacts.